Review · Remedies

 - Main risk

-- No clinical evidence that this specific protocol changes the course of kidney disease — 'solution' is a marketing word, not a medical one
+- Zero clinical evidence that this specific protocol reverses kidney disease — the word 'solution' is marketing, not medicine

 - Better use case

-- Someone with early-stage CKD (stage 1 or 2) who wants a structured, low-cost diet plan and will verify the details with their nephrologist
+- Someone with very early-stage CKD (stage 1 or 2) who wants a structured, low-cost diet plan and is willing to verify everything with their nephrologist

 - Skip if

-- You have stage 3b or higher CKD, are on dialysis, or have rapidly declining kidney function — you need a renal dietitian, not a PDF
+- You have stage 3b or higher CKD, are on dialysis, or have been told your kidney function is declining rapidly — you need a renal dietitian, not a PDF

 - Evidence file